adamdec/evojam-services/evojam-invitation-service/README.md

 ### Swagger UI

-The ability to execute the service through Swagger is restricted so that it only works when the user is properly authenticated.
+The ability to execute the service through the Swagger is restricted so that it only works when the user is properly authenticated.

 - http://localhost:8080/swagger